 Objective Performance Measure(s) Data Recipient Provides Conduct research in social and behavioral sciences having clear implications for criminal justice policy and practice in the United States.
-Relevance to the needs of the field as measured by whether the project's substantive scope did not deviate from the funded project or any subsequent agency-approved modifications to the scope.
+Conduct research in science, technology, engineering, and/or mathematics having clear implications for criminal justice policy and practice in the Relevance to the needs of the field as measured by whether the project's substantive scope did not deviate from the funded project or any subsequent agency-approved modifications to the scope.
 Quality of the research as demonstrated by the scholarly products that result in whole or in part from work funded under the NIJ award, such as published, peer-reviewed, scientific journal articles, and/or (as appropriate for the funded project) law review journal articles, book chapter(s) or book(s) in the academic press, technological prototypes, patented inventions, or similar scientific products.
-Quality of management as measured by such factors as whether significant project milestones were achieved, reporting and other deadlines were met, and costs remained within approved limits.
-1. Quarterly financial reports, semi-annual and final progress reports, and products of the work performed under the NIJ award (including, at minimum, an interim report and a final research report).
+Quality of management as measured by such factors as whether significant project milestones were achieved, reporting and other deadlines were met, and costs Quarterly financial reports, semiannual and final progress reports, and products of the work performed under the NIJ award (including, at minimum, a final research report).
 If applicable, an annual audit report.
-2. List of citation(s) to all scholarly products that resulted in whole or in part from work funded under the NIJ award.
-3. If applicable, each data set that resulted in whole or in part from work funded under the NIJ award.
+List of citation(s) to all scholarly products that resulted in whole or in part from work funded under the NIJ award.
+If applicable, each data set that resulted in whole or in part from work funded under the NIJ award.
+Description of all technologies fielded as a result (in whole or in United States. remained within approved limits. part) of work funded under the NIJ award.